Skip to content

 Borups Corners

 Step into the artistic heartbeat of Melgund Township.
 As the home of our living lab for land-based artistry, this section explores the creative narratives shaping Borups Corners, Northwestern Ontario.
-From site-specific wilderness art to Indigenous-led AI storytelling labs we bridge traditional northern heritage with digital innovation.
+From site-specific wilderness art to storytelling labs we bridge traditional northern heritage with digital innovation.

-Arts, Creativity and Emerging AI Technologies
+Arts, Creativity and Community

 Explore community-driven public art, seasonal photography walks, and immersive exhibitions that redefine the Highway 17 corridor.
 Our participatory arts research even transforms complex regional issues—like nuclear waste management and the Deep Geological Repository—into human-centric media stories, ensuring local voices resonate with creativity and care.
 Stay connected with the artists, mural projects, and pioneering creative spaces that make Art Borups Corners a beacon for rural arts in the North.